altunixon/wips/lns/altina_ln/ASP-132-Chapter_2_A_Normal_Day_in_a_War_Zone.md

 Gilbert also noticed them and walked over.

-【Long time no see, Strategist.】
+"Long time no see, Strategist."<br/>

-【… You are finally here.】
+"… You are finally here."<br/>

-【My sisters and subordinates got taken hostage after all.】
+"My sisters and subordinates got taken hostage after all."<br/>

-【Ehh, I don’t mean that at all?
-Didn’t I clearly state in the letter that they are just traveling with us?】
+"Ehh, I don’t mean that at all?
+Didn’t I clearly state in the letter that they are just traveling with us?"<br/>

-【It is the norm for mercenaries that turning down that request means forfeiting the lives of your comrades.】
+"It is the norm for mercenaries that turning down that request means forfeiting the lives of your comrades."<br/>

-【… I’m not a mercenary.】
+"… I’m not a mercenary."<br/>

 Altina smiled:

-【You look lively, Gilbert!】
+"You look lively, Gilbert!"<br/>

-【Your Highness seemed to have gotten thinner.】
+"Your Highness seemed to have gotten thinner."<br/>

 His expression was unexpectedly friendly.

 Regis commented without thinking:

-【… You two seemed to have gotten along splendidly after I left.】
+"… You two seemed to have gotten along splendidly after I left."<br/>

-【Ehh?
-Not really?】
+"Ehh?
+Not really?"<br/>

-【Nope.】
+"Nope."<br/>

-【We just formed a sense of camaraderie after sparring with swords.】
+"We just formed a sense of camaraderie after sparring with swords."<br/>

-【I don’t deny that.】
+"I don’t deny that."<br/>

 So, they communicated through martial arts huh.

 Regis grabbed his head.

-【… Why did you spar with a prisoner?
-Why did you do that?】
+"… Why did you spar with a prisoner?
+Why did you do that?"<br/>

 Back then, everyone objected, but no one in the Fourth Army could restrain Altina’s drive to improve her swordsmanship.